andreagorsche/tablebooking/Testing.md

 ![AC 3_5](/static/images/readme/testing/3_userstory/a3_5.png "User Story 3, AC 3_5")

-Acceptance Criteria 3_8: User is informed if they enter a date that is a monday, because Monday the restaurant is closed.
+Acceptance Criteria 3_8: User is informed if they enter a date that is a monday, because monday the restaurant is closed.

 ![AC 3_6](/static/images/readme/testing/3_userstory/a3_6.png "User Story 3, AC 3_6")